evxn/leetcode-rust/README.md

 # Run

 Each solution is a `lib` crate.
-To test all the solutions at once run this shell command in the root folder:
+To test all the solutions at once run this shell command in the repo folder:

 ```sh
 $ cargo test